-The selection on Providenciales is generally wide.
-Both large hardware store have tile showrooms with extensive stock, and there are several smaller specialty stone and tile suppliers as well.
+The selection on Provo is generally wide.
+Both large hardware stores have tile showrooms with extensive stock, and there are several smaller specialty stone and tile suppliers as well.

 Wood flooring, including board and panel varieties, is not typically stocked in the Turks and Caicos.

-A wide range of asphalt shingle and corrugated asphalt and metal roofing is stocked on Providenciales.
+A wide range of asphalt shingle and corrugated asphalt and metal roofing is stocked on Provo.
 The roofing products for luxury homes and larger projects are typically ordered special.

 Clay, ceramic, and concrete tile roofs are also found locally, yet supplies are generally not stocked, and standing seam is gaining popularity due to its better properties.

 Steel, Stainless Steel, and Aluminum Fabrication

 Fabrication of both structural framework and finish grade metal gates, railings, and supports is available locally, in steel, various alloys of stainless steel, and aluminum.